tie-pilot-qxw/syncopate/README.md

 require a multi-GPU machine with the full Triton-distributed / NVSHMEM stack installed.
 We provide a `Dockerfile` that pins all of the dependencies.

+Experiment entrypoints are additionally reorganized under `experiments/` according to the paper figures.
+See `experiments/README.md` for the figure-to-script mapping and notes about which external baselines are not currently vendored in this repository.

 ### Hardware

 The experiments in the paper were run on multi-GPU NVIDIA Hopper systems